AlexandreSinger/rust-fpga-arch-visualizer/README.md

 The work will be divided generally as follows to ensure a fair distribution of work and a reasonable workload throughout the term.
 More details will be provided in the next **Tentative Plan** section.

-- Alex: XML parsing engine + Specialized FPGA database
+- Alex: XML parsing engine + specialized FPGA database.

-- Maggie: FPGA global visualization, user interface
+- Maggie: Global FPGA layout and inter-tile routing visualization, user interface.

-- Jack: FPGA intra-tile visualization, user interface
+- Jack: Local (intra-tile) primitive and routing visualization, user interface.

 ## Tentative Plan